 These priorities are:

-General Disability Rehabilitation Research Projects (DRRP) Requirements and Burn Model Systems (BMS) Centers.
+General Disability Rehabilitation Research Projects (DRRP) Requirements and National Data and Statistical Center for the Burn Model Systems (National BMS Data Center).

-The full text of these priorities are included in the pertinent notice of final priority published in the Federal Register and in the application package for this competition.
+The full text of these priorities is included in the pertinent notice of final priority published in the Federal Register and in the application package for this competition.

 Applicable Regulations: (a) The Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 74, 75, 77, 80, 81, 82, 84, 86, and 97. (b) The Education Department suspension and debarment regulations in 2 CFR part 3485. (c) The regulations for this program in 34 CFR part 350. (d) The notice of final priorities for the Disability and Rehabilitation Research Projects and Centers program, published in the Federal Register on April 28, 2006 (71 FR 25472). (e) The notice of final priority for this program, published elsewhere in this issue of the Federal Register.